-The Frank Sinatra Movie 'The Detective'
+The outdoor scenes of the 1968 Frank Sinatra movie 'The

 Trivia - Frank Sinatra was supposed to costar with his wife, Mia Farrow in this film but a film Farrow was working on was running behind schedule, so she refused.
 Sinatra got so mad, he made the film without her (casting Jacqueline Bisset in the role instead) and served her divorce papers on the set of that film, Rosemary's Baby